-- More Expensive – Hybrid cars tend to cost more to buy upfront when compared to a petrol or diesel powered car.
+- More Expensive – Hybrid cars tend to cost more to buy upfront when compared to petrol or diesel-powered car.
 Although you can make a lot of savings with a hybrid vehicle, you should expect to pay more for a hybrid version of your favourite car.

 - More To Repair – Generally, hybrid cars will require less maintenance than an ICE car but if maintenance is required, it can be much more expensive for parts – especially if you require a new battery.

 - Lower Performance Stats – Hybrid cars were manufactured with efficiency and eco-friendliness in mind not power or acceleration.
 They have slower top-end acceleration and can feel heavier when driving around corners – due to the addition of a battery.